LK923/omiBioKit/README.md

 # omiBioKit

-A lightweight and easy-to-use python bioinformatics toolkit
+A lightweight and easy-to-use python bioinformatics toolkit.